HRITHIK-03/SORTING-VISUALIZER/README.md

 5. Responsive Design: The web application is designed to be responsive and accessible across various devices and screen sizes, ensuring a seamless user experience on desktops, laptops, tablets, and smartphones.

 This GitHub project serves as a valuable learning resource, fostering a deeper understanding of sorting algorithms through interactive visualization.
 It encourages experimentation, algorithmic exploration, and the development of optimized sorting solutions.
 Whether you're a novice programmer or an experienced developer, this web application is an excellent tool for enhancing your understanding of sorting algorithms and their performance characteristics.

+The Live Demo can be accessed at - https://hrithik-03.github.io/SORTING-VISUALIZER/